kaviara-14/Deploy-Application-into-AWS-EKS-Using-Fargate/README.md

 ---

 ## 4. Configure IAM OIDC Provider and Policy

-The AWS Load Balancer Controller manages AWS Elastic Load Balancers for Kubernetes clusters.
-Proper IAM configuration is essential for enabling the controller to interact with AWS services securely.

 ```bash
 # Now Associate an IAM OIDC provider with your cluster.